Diseases & Conditions : The Child Having Surgery

 What will the incision look like and will I need to change dressings?
 Will there be scarring?
 Will there be stitches to remove?

-Will my child require antibiotics, or other medications, after surgery?
+Will my child require antibiotics, or other medicines, after surgery?

 When can my child resume normal activities?